digitalcredentials/mit-learn-obv3-template/README.md

 # mit-learn-ob-template

-OBv3 credential models for MIT Learn course certificates
+OBv3 credential samples for MIT Learn course certificates

 Links to signed versions of the credentials, along with QR codes for each link, are available [here](certificates/certificates.md)